doocs/leetcode/solution/1600-1699/1625.Lexicographically Smallest String After Applying Operations/README_EN.md

 Rotate: &quot;47&quot;
 ​​​​​​​Add:    &quot;42&quot;
 ​​​​​​​Rotate: &quot;24&quot;​​​​​​​​​​​​
-There is no way to obtain a string that is lexicographically smaller then &quot;24&quot;.
+There is no way to obtain a string that is lexicographically smaller than &quot;24&quot;.
 </pre>

 <p><strong class="example">Example 3:</strong></p>